Di0nigi/friendio/README.md

 # friendio

-A social media proof of concept
+A proof of concept social media app